camunda/camunda-platform-get-started/README.md

-To complete the service task we need to implement the business logic, therefore we have to create a [job worker](https://docs.camunda.io/docs/product-manuals/concepts/job-workers) for the task type we define in the diagram.
-The job worker can then subscribe to all jobs with the same task type.
+To complete the service task we need to implement the business logic, therefore we have to create a [job worker](https://docs.camunda.io/docs/product-manuals/concepts/job-workers) for the task type we defined in the diagram.
+The job worker will subscribe to all jobs with the same task type.

 To define the task type we can select the service task in the diagram and use